areon546/free-oracle-minecraft-server/README.md

 This guide follows [this blog post](https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud) by Oracle, with a couple adjustments to make your life easier.
 If you notice the blog is out of date, post a git issue.
+I've had issues with the link not working before, hence I have made this so that I can guarantee being able to access it myself, and automate sections of the blog where I need to work alongside the terminal for my convenience.

 ## Make A Free Oracle Account